theRealAph/ScopeLocals/README.md

   invoke `get()` because we know that its type was checked earlier when the scope local was bound.

+* `ScopeLocal.snapshot()` doesn't copy anything, instead simply returning a reference to the current thread's inheritable scope locals.
+Because this set of value bindings is immutable, no copy is needed.

+## History

+The need for scope locals arose from Project Loom.
+Loom enables a way of Java programming where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
+To allow us to create large numbers of threads &mdash;
+potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
+Thread-local variables have a significant time and memory footprint when creating new threads.

+When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
+This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
+Every child thread ends up carrying a local copy of its parent's entire set of thread locals, whether the child needs them or not.

 ### API

 There is more detail in the Javadoc for the API, at